 I don’t really care what anyone says about Bryce or Zion, Arches National Park is clearly the best National Park in Utah.
 Although admittedly, our opinion changes quite often.
 When we decided to plan a trip for Spring Break this year, Moab seemed a natural destination.

 Arches is very beautiful with deep red rock, clear blue skies, and many kid friendly hikes.
 The arches themselves are amazing, and it’s astounding to think of them all in one place.
 We spent parts of three different days in Arches so that we could see the majority of the park.
-I’ll give some of the highlights to help you plan your trip.
+I’ll give some of the highlights, as well as our tips for visiting, to help you plan your trip.

-New in 2022 between April 3 and October 3, Arches is requiring reservations to help manage the crowds.
-Tickets are available 3 months in advance, so if you are planning on visiting in April, reservations become available January 3.
+Between April and October, Arches is requiring reservations to help manage the crowds.
+Tickets are available 3 months in advance, so if you are planning on visiting in April, reservations become available January 10.
 If you are visiting in August, reservations would become available May 1.
-For more information on this pilot program, visit the Arches National park website.
+For more information on reservations, visit the Arches National park website.
 These tickets are free, but require a $2 processing fee.

 Windows Section (1-2 hours)